langchain-ai/chat-langchain/README.md

 1. A `.env` file (always needed), see `.env.example` for an example

-Ask Matt for all the keys, you'll need an OpenAPI Key and the right Pinecone settings
+Ask Matt for all the keys, you'll need an OpenAPI Key and the right Pinecone settings, although for now just put anything in because the frontend is hard coded to point at [opio-chat.fly.dev](opio-chat.fly.dev) which will just work.

 remember `poetry shell` first